 "Every person, every single one of you will improve with practice!"

-Now I want you to be absolutely clear that this challenge isn't to produce perfect drawings right away, but drawings none the less!
+Now I want you to be absolutely clear that this challenge isn't to produce perfect drawings right away, but drawings or paintings none the less!
 The goal is to allow your sketches to be flawed and incomplete, while you habitually and increasingly improve your drawing skills.

 It is much easier to adhere to 10 minutes a day, rather than several hours once a week.
 The idea is, to begin with 10 minutes, but finding yourself at times to continue because you enjoy yourself.
 Yet, your daily goal of only 10 minutes remains.
 Practice becomes almost like a talent code.
 Everyone who has done it, even when missing some days will reveal a love story, becoming infatuated with drawing or painting.
 Furthermore, it apparently purports the solution to their now former problems, namely lack of time.

 Because it does not know what actually happens.
 I vividly remember that I improved greatly once joining art classes many moons ago, but plateaued after about two years.
 Firmly convinced that I had reached my greatest potential I was about to give up.
 I wasn't aware then of the different types of learning we undergo.